rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/gke-config-reference/_index.md

 You can apply labels to the node pool, which applies the labels to all nodes in the pool.

+Invalid labels can prevent upgrades or can prevent Rancher from starting.
+For details on label syntax requirements, see the [Kubernetes documentation.](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)

 # Group Details